iconify/website/docs/iconify-icon/index.md

 There are over 60k icons available from many open source icon sets.

 Don't want to rely on third party API servers?
-You can [use web component without API](./without-api.md) or you can [host your own Iconify API](/docs/api/hosting.md).
+You can [host your own Iconify API](/docs/api/hosting.md).
 You can also use it with your own icons.

 ## Shadow DOM